AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 ---
 jcr-language: en_us
 title: Integrate Learning Manager with AEM
 description: Learning Manager is Learning Management System with a built-in Learning Content Management System.
-Users manage their learning content by uploading it to Prime, so that Prime performs the versioning, allocation to courses, defining the visibility to learners , tracking the consumption and reporting back to administrators.
+Users manage their learning content by uploading it to Learning Manager, so that Learning Manager performs the versioning, allocation to courses, defining the visibility to learners , tracking the consumption and reporting back to administrators.
 contentowner: saghosh
 ---